nhma20/simple_mmwave_control/README.md

 20. If drone enters failsafe when starting offboard_control, ```param set COM_RCL_EXCEPT 4``` in the PX4 console may solve this.
 Else, try manually publish few setpoints to fmu/manual_control_setpoint/in and then start offboard mode.
 21. Showing videos in readme: Just drag and drop your image/video from your local pc to github readme in editable mode.
 22. If gradle not working, might have to downgrade Java (JDK) to 11: https://askubuntu.com/questions/1133216/downgrading-java-11-to-java-8
+23. Make sure yaw messages are received, otherwise drone will controll in global coordinate frame